RISC-OS-Community/CodingOnRISC-OS/doc/RISCOSCodingMeetingsIdeas.md

 * Using Dynamic Linking in Lua
 * Creating new binary extensions for Lua
 * Creating new binary extensions for Python
+* Cross compiling software using GCCSDK
+* Developing RISC OS software on Linux/Windows/Mac/… (what editors, workflows, etc do you use, what tools make it easier – maybe several people could contribute)
+* Porting software using the GCCSDK autobuilder
+* PackMan, packaging and packaging infrastructure
+* GCC shared libraries and how they work